 On November 1, 2019, the Department released final regulations on accreditation and state authorization of distance education, which became effective July 1, 2020.
 The rules maintain the requirement from the 2016 rule that institutions offering post-secondary education through distance education or correspondence courses to students located in a state in which the institution is not located meet state requirements in that state or participate in a state authorization reciprocity agreement.
-In addition, an institution must make disclosures readily available to enrolled and prospective students regarding whether programs leading to professional licensure or certification meet state educational requirements, and provide a direct disclosure to students in writing if the program leading to professional licensure or certification for such state educational requirements in the state in which the student is located, or if no determination for such state has been made by the institution.
+In addition, an institution must make disclosures readily available to enrolled and prospective students regarding whether programs leading to professional licensure or certification meet state educational requirements, and provide a direct disclosure to students in writing if the program leading to professional licensure or certification does not meet state educational requirements in the state in which the student is located, or if no determination for such state has been made by the institution.
 The disclosure rules have been modified by U.S. Department of Education regulations effective July 1, 2024, as described below.

 On March 1, 2023, SARA's coordinating entity, the National Council for State Authorization Reciprocity Agreements ("NC-SARA"), held its first of two public comment forums to seek input on potential changes to NC-SARA policies.
 The forum included a discussion of 63 proposed policy changes, some of which, if adopted, would have significantly altered the distance education reciprocity agreements, including a proposal that NC-SARA permit states to apply more stringent standards to for-profit institutions or to eliminate the ability of for-profit institutions to participate in the agreements altogether.
-In addition to the public comment forums, written comments were accepted through May 17, 2023.
-In September 2023, NC-SARA's four regional compacts completed evaluation of the proposed policy changes and unanimously approved six proposed policy changes to be voted upon by the NC-SARA board of directors.
 On October 24-25, 2023 the NC-SARA board of directors approved five policy modifications, none of which permitted states to apply more stringent standards to for-profit institutions or exclude for-profit institutions from NC-SARA participation.
-Nonetheless, the process demonstrates the possibility that the adoption of certain NC-SARA proposals in the future, including the earlier proposal to alter standards or to eliminate the ability of for-profit institutions to participate in the agreements, could have a material adverse effect on Capella University, Strayer University, and the Company.
-For example, if excluded from the ability to participate in the agreements, capella University would need to seek authorization in each state, which would increase costs and present the risk that certain jurisdictions would decline authorization.
+Nonetheless, the process demonstrates the possibility that the adoption of certain NC-SARA proposals in the future, including the earlier proposal to alter standards or to eliminate the ability of forprofit institutions to participate in the agreements, could have a material adverse effect on Capella University, Strayer University, and the Company.